About Providing Storage on Sia

 You also earn Siacoins, the cryptocurrency that powers the Sia network.
 Siacoins can be used to purchase your storage space or converted to other cryptocurrencies or fiat on crypto exchanges.

-Hosts are a critical part of the ecosystem.
+Storage providers are a critical part of the ecosystem.
 You are contributing to the decentralized network that is the heart of Sia.
-Hosting is also a more technical process than renting, and while anyone can reasonably easily set it up, there's a lot you'll want to know to maximize your setup.
+Providing storage is also a more technical process than renting, and while anyone can reasonably easily set it up, there's a lot you'll want to know to maximize your setup.

 Pricing